-By default, Dropbox saves all deleted and previous versions of your files for 30 days.
-If you purchase Extended Version History, you can revert to a previous file version or recover a deleted file at any time within a year of an edit or deletion made after your purchase.
+By default, Dropbox saves all deletion and version history of your files for 30 days.
+If you purchase EVH, you can recover a deleted file or revert to an older file version at any time within a year of a deletion or edit.

-- If you have a Dropbox Basic account, you'll need to upgrade to Dropbox Pro to add Extended Version History.
+- If you have a Dropbox Basic account, upgrade to Dropbox Pro to add EVH.

-- If you already have a Dropbox Pro subscription, sign in to the Dropbox website and select Extended Version History from your account settings.
+- If you already have a Dropbox Pro subscription sign in to dropbox.com and select Extended Version History from your account settings.

-- Dropbox for Business users have unlimited version history and can access any deleted and previous file versions.
-If you've connected your personal and work accounts, unlimited version history will only apply to your Dropbox for Business account.
-If you'd like Extended Version History for your personal account, you'll need to add it separately from your account settings after upgrading to Dropbox Pro.
+- Dropbox Business users have 120 days to recover deleted files.
+If you've connected a Basic personal account to your work account, this 120-day recovery period only applies to your Dropbox Business account.
+If you'd like EVH for your personal account, add it from your personal account settings.

-Previous versions and deleted files do not count against your storage quota, with or without the Extended Version History add-on.
+Previous versions and deleted files do not count against your storage quota, with or without the EVH add-on.

-- Deleting a shared folder is the same as leaving that folder.
-After you leave a shared folder, Extended Version History will no longer be in effect for the content in that shared folder because it will no longer be linked to your account.
-If you rejoin the folder within 30 days of leaving it, deleted and previous versions of files from before the folder was left will still be recoverable with Extended Version History.
+Removing a shared folder from your Dropbox is not the same as deleting that folder.
+After you remove a shared folder from your Dropbox, EVH is no longer in effect for the content in that shared folder because the shared folder is no longer linked to your account.
+If you add the folder again within 30 days of removing a folder from your Dropbox, deletion and version history of files from before the folder was left are recoverable with EVH.